aserbremen/open_vins/ReadMe.md

 This is the official implementation of the paper [Visual-Inertial Odometry aided by Speed and Steering Angle Measurements](https://ieeexplore.ieee.org/document/9841243).
 It enables OpenVINS to use speed, steering angle, and wheel speeds measurements in different variants for ground vehicles such as cars or wheeled robots.

 ## Usage
-This code is currently tested on Ubuntu 18.04 and ROS 1 and the monocular camera IMU setup.
-ROS 2 implementation is available soon.
+This code is currently tested on Ubuntu 18.04 and ROS 1 melodic and the monocular camera IMU setup.
 Additional speed and steering measurements are supplied with a [stamped Ackermann drive message](http://docs.ros.org/en/jade/api/ackermann_msgs/html/msg/AckermannDriveStamped.html) available from standard ROS packages on the topic `/ackermann0`.
-When using wheel speed measurements and the differential drive model you need to use the [custom Wheel speeds message](https://github.com/aserbremen/open_vins/blob/master/ov_core/msg/WheelSpeeds.msg) on the topic `/wheel_speeds0` added to `ov_core`.
+When using wheel speed measurements and the differential drive model you need to use the [custom Wheel speeds message](https://github.com/aserbremen/open_vins/blob/master/ov_core/msg/WheelSpeeds.msg) on the topic `/wheel_speeds0` added to `ov_core` in the `msg` folder.

 Different vehicle-related updates are set with the ros parameter `vehicle_update_mode`.
 The best performing method for cars is `VEHICLE_UPDATE_PREINTEGRATED_SINGLE_TRACK`.
 The other options are given in the following enum:
 ```c++